Ponyduelist003/4663-Cryptography-Forsgren/Assignments/AO4/README.md

 ## AO4 - ADFGX Encryption
 ### Griffin Forsgren
 ### Description:
-Takes two keywords and a string from the user, encodes the user's message via ADFGX encryption using the first word to create the polybius square, and then decodes the message.
+Takes an input file and two keywords from command line, and applies adfgx encryption or decryption at the user's discretion

 ### Files:
 |   #   | File                                  | Description                                                |